Wolox/redux-recompose/src/effects/onConcatenate/docs.md

 ## onConcatenate - Effect

 This effect allow us to concatenate an array to an array in the state.
-This is useful for cases where you want to dinamically add elements to an array as you fetch them, like the case of an infinite scroll.
+This is useful for cases where you want to dynamically add elements to an array as you fetch them, like the case of an infinite scroll.

 Example: